-- Adult Daily Living Services (upon reopening of adult day centers) Normally, Long-Term or Continuous Nursing cannot be provided simultaneously with Adult Daily Living Services.
-Temporarily, Long-Term or Continuous Nursing may be provided as a separate service at the same time that Adult Daily Living Services are provided to ensure participant health and safety needs can be met. - Residential Habilitation Normally, licensed settings serving participants may not exceed a licensed capacity of more than 8 unrelated individuals.
-Temporarily, service definition limitations on the number of people served in each licensed home may be exceeded, provided that the number of participants can be safely served in the setting.

-Normally, Long-Term or Continuous Nursing and Residential Habilitation cannot be on a PCSP at the same time.
-Temporarily, Long-Term or Continuous Nursing may be provided as a separate service at the same time that Residential Habilitation is provided to ensure participant health and safety needs can be met.
+- Adult Daily Living Services (upon reopening of adult day centers) - Normally, Long-Term or Continuous Nursing cannot be provided simultaneously with Adult Daily Living Services.
+Temporarily, Long-Term or Continuous Nursing may be provided as a separate service at the same time that Adult Daily Living Services are provided to ensure participant health and safety needs can be met. - Residential Habilitation Normally, Long-Term or Continuous Nursing and Residential Habilitation cannot be on a PCSP at the same time.
+Temporarily, Long-Term or Continuous Nursing may be provided as a separate service at the same time that Residential Habilitation is provided to ensure participant health and safety needs can be met. - Personal Assistance Services (Agency and Participant-Directed) and Participant-Directed Community Supports - Normally, some family members can provide Personal Assistance Services and Participant-Directed Community Supports, with exceptions.